dotnet/docs-maui/docs/ios/device-provisioning/automatic-provisioning.md

 :::image type="content" source="media/automatic-provisioning/vs/automatic-provisioning-failure.png" alt-text="Screenshot of automatic provisioning failure when the certificate can't be found.":::

 This can occur because automatic provisioning doesn't remove the need to manually copy certificates between machines, when you're using multiple machines for development.
-This is because the private key that created a certificate only exists on the machine that created the certificate.
+This is because the private key that creates a certificate only exists on the machine that created the certificate.

 To discover if a required certificate is missing from your development machine, in Visual Studio go to **Tools > Options > Xamarin > Apple Accounts**.
 Then, in the **Apple Developer Accounts** dialog, select a team and click the **View Details...** button:

 :::image type="content" source="media/automatic-provisioning/vs/certificate-missing.png" alt-text="Screenshot of Details window when the certificate isn't in the keychain.":::

 If the required certificate isn't installed on the machine, the **Details** window will show a "Not in Keychain" status for the certificate.
-The specific certificate must be exported from the machine that created it, in .p12 format, and then imported into Visual Studio with the **Import Certificate** button.
+In this scenario, the specific certificate must be exported from the machine that created it, in .p12 format, and then imported into Visual Studio with the **Import Certificate** button.

 > [!NOTE]
-> - To copy a certificate from a Mac to another Mac, export the certificate from Keychain Access on the first Mac and then import it into Keychain Access on the second Mac.
+> - To copy a certificate from a Mac to another Mac, export the certificate from Keychain Access on the Mac that created the certificate and then import it into Keychain Access on the other Mac.
-> - To copy a certificate from a Mac to a Windows machine, export the certificate from Keychain Access on the Mac and then import it into Visual Studio with the **Import Certificate** button.
+> - To copy a certificate from a Mac to a Windows machine, export the certificate from Keychain Access on the Mac and then on the Windows machine import it into Visual Studio with the **Import Certificate** button.
-> - To copy a certificate from a Windows machine to a Windows machine, copy the certificate from the *C:\Users\{User}\AppData\Local\Xamarin\iOS\Provisioning\Certificates* folder and then import it into Visual Studio with the **Import Certificate** button.
+> - To copy a certificate from a Windows machine to a Windows machine, copy the certificate from the *C:\Users\{User}\AppData\Local\Xamarin\iOS\Provisioning\Certificates* folder and then on the other Windows machine import it into Visual Studio with the **Import Certificate** button.

 After the certificate has been imported, Visual Studio will show its status as "Valid":